Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 ## Development cycle of an ES
 The traditional development cycles is similar to the waterfall approach of software engineering.
 The main phases of development are:
-- requirement identificaiton
+- requirement identification
 - design the hw and the sw parts
 - production
-- maintenace
+- maintenance

 In ES there is the so called V-model, more used in large companies